Ecotoxicity: Oil spills

-One of the major environmental impacts of oil exploration on the environment is the contamination of aquatic ecosystems from oil spills and oil seepages.
-Oftentimes, much like the case in the Amazon, oil is used to control dust on roadways, causing the precipitation runoff from these roads to also be contaminated.
-Direct human health hazards occur since many people, including children, walk barefoot on these oiled roads.
-This puts them in direct contact with crude oil.
-Other hazards to humans include seepages into ponds that provide drinking water for the population.
-During the exploration for oil, mud that has been drilled is deposited into pits.
-These production pits are often not lined, risking the possibility for contaminants to leak into the surrounding environment.
-Environmental concerns are primarily focused on a group of polycyclic aromatic hydrocarbons (PAHs).
-"PAHs accumulate on particles and sediments, which tend to protect them from biodegrading processes", Green and Trett as cited in.
-Samples were collected from four sites (13 stations) in the Amazon where crude oil was the main pollutant.
-The water collected from Site B, a drinking water pond located 100m from an in use pit, had the highest total petroleum hydrocarbon (THP) concentration.
-Sediments were found to be acutely phototoxic.
-This area, which has poorly developed infrastructure, is one where residents collect water for drinking, cooking, and bathing from the rivers and ponds nearby.
-"A recent study observed excess cancer rates in a village in this region" Sebastian et al., as cited in.
-Not only were excess cancer rates apparent, but many people in this area that were consuming the water became ill.
-In Wernersson's study, toxicity of water and sediment samples were studied on Daphnia magna (a crustacean zoo-plankton species) and Hyalella azteca (an amphipod).
-These samples were collected from four sites where crude oil was the main source of pollution.
-1-4 day-old organisms of both species were used in the tests.
-Immobility of D. magna was recorded after 24 hours of exposure indoors.
-They were then moved outdoors where they were exposed to sunlight.
-After 1-2 hours, the samples were removed from the sunlight.
-It was found that D. magna often recovered within an hour after UV exposure.
-Hyalella azteca was cultured in the same medium as was used for the D. magna species.
-To minimize stress, shade was provided.
-16 hours of light and 8 hours of darkness were provided.
+One of the significant environmental impacts of oil exploration is the contamination of aquatic ecosystems through oil spills and seepages.
+In some areas, such as the Amazon, oil is even used to suppress dust on roadways, causing contaminated runoff to enter nearby water bodies.
+This creates direct human health risks, as many people, including children, walk barefoot on these oiled roads, exposing them to crude oil.
+Additionally, oil seepages can pollute ponds that serve as drinking water sources for local populations.

+During oil exploration, the mud produced from drilling is often dumped into pits that are frequently unlined, which increases the risk of contaminants leaking into the environment.
+A key environmental concern involves polycyclic aromatic hydrocarbons (PAHs), which "accumulate on particles and sediments, shielding them from biodegradation," according to Green and Trett.

+In one study, samples were collected from four sites (13 stations) in the Amazon where crude oil was the main pollutant.
+Water from Site B, a drinking pond located 100 meters from an active oil pit, had the highest concentration of total petroleum hydrocarbons (TPH).
+Sediment samples from the area were found to be acutely phototoxic.
+This region, with its limited infrastructure, relies on rivers and ponds for drinking, cooking, and bathing water.
+A study cited by Sebastian et al. reported higher cancer rates in a village in this region, along with widespread illness among people consuming the contaminated water.

+Further research by Wernersson explored the toxicity of water and sediment samples on two aquatic species, Daphnia magna (a crustacean zooplankton) and Hyalella azteca (an amphipod).
+Samples were taken from four sites polluted by crude oil.
+In the study, immobility in D. magna was observed after 24 hours of indoor exposure.
+When the organisms were later exposed to sunlight, they often recovered within an hour after UV exposure.
+Hyalella azteca was cultured under the same conditions, with shade provided to reduce stress, and a light cycle of 16 hours light and 8 hours dark.
 Lethality was recorded after 96 hours of exposure.